irwinpratajaya/digitalocean-s3-downloader/README.md

 # DigitalOcean Spaces Downloader

-A Node.js script to efficiently download files from DigitalOcean Spaces with features like:
+A TypeScript script to efficiently download files from DigitalOcean Spaces with features like:
 - Parallel downloads with concurrency control
 - Progress tracking
 - Resume capability
 - Streaming downloads (memory efficient)
+- Type safety with TypeScript

 ## Setup